aws-samples/amazon-sagemaker-custom-container/README.md

 ## Final Step

 Please do not forget:
-- To delete the SageMaker endpoint
+- To delete the SageMaker endpoint.
+- To delete the ECR repo and image.
 - To delete the CloudFormation template which deletes the objects provisioned by the template.